beTop1PercentTechie/Python-questions-for-beginners/README.md

 ## 🏆 Python Coding Challenges by Topic:

 ### 1. [Numbers](./Resources/numbers.md)
-1. Find Max and Min in a List
+1. Convert String to Number
-2. Remove Duplicates
+2. Round a Number
-3. Split List into Chunks
+3. Generate a Random Number in a Range
-4. Find Common Elements in Two Lists
+4. Calculate Factorial
-5. Sort a List by Custom Criteria
+5. Find GCD of Two Numbers

 ### 2. [Strings](./Resources/strings.md)
 6. Check for Palindrome